mhweiner/dom-animate/README.md

 Features:

-- Really small filesize, only 1 dependency.
+- Really small filesize, only 1 dependency (<3KB uncompressed, including dependency).
 - Supports Beizer Curves and custom easing functions, with predefined values.
 - Custom timing function (uses RAF by default if available)
 - Custom render function
 - Pause/resume/stop/restart animations.
 - Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.
+- UMD/CommonJS/ES compatible

 ## Installation